-Morquio syndrome is an inherited disease of metabolism in which the body is missing or doesn't have enough of a substance needed to break down long chains of sugar molecules.
+Mucopolysaccharidosis type IV (MPS IV) is a rare disease in which the body is missing or does not have enough of an enzyme needed to break down long chains of sugar molecules.
 These chains of molecules are called glycosaminoglycans (formerly called mucopolysaccharides).
 As a result, the molecules build up in different parts of the body and cause various health problems.

 MPS IV is an inherited disorder.
 This means it is passed down through families.
-If both parents carry the defective gene related to this condition, each of their children has a 25% chance of developing the disease.
+If both parents carry a nonworking copy of a gene related to this condition, each of their children has a 25% (1 in 4) chance of developing the disease.
 This is called an autosomal recessive trait.

-There are two forms of Morquio syndrome: Type A and Type B.
+There are two forms of MPS IV: type A and type B.

-The body needs these enzymes to break down a long strand of sugar molecules called the keratan sulfate sugar chain.
-In both types, abnormally large amounts of glycosaminoglycans build up in the body, which can damage organs.
+The body needs these enzymes to break down long strands of sugar molecules called keratan sulfate.
+In both types, abnormally large amounts of glycosaminoglycans build up in the body.
+This can damage organs.

-The doctor will perform a physical examination.
-Examination and testing may reveal:
+The health care provider will perform a physical examination.

 Urine tests are usually done first.
 These tests may show extra mucopolysaccharides, but they can't determine the specific form of MPS.